 Anyone who enjoys the company of others while enjoying a good meal is welcome!
 We’ll gather at a restaurant once a month.
-The agenda is eating with conversation … a great time!
+The agenda is eating with conversation…and having a great time!

-A group of people in our congregation make a “once-a-month” visit to elderly and/or shut in members.
-A friendly visit to help those who find it difficult to participate in our regular activities to still feel connected to the church.
+A group of people in our congregation make a “once-a-month” visit to elderly and/or shut-in members.
+A friendly visit to help those who find it difficult to participate in our regular activities and still feel connected to the church.

 In an Upper Room, on the night when he was arrested, Jesus offered the disciples a new sacrament we call Communion.
 He gave it to them both as a way that they could continue to experience his presence through the Holy Spirit and be reminded that faith and serve go hand-in-hand.